jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=io/worker=<worker name>:read-attribute(name=io-thread-count)`

 ## syntax of the operation to get the `io` `worker` `io-threads`
-specify the number of `i/o` threads to create for the worker.  if not specified, a default will be chosen, which is calculated by `cpucount` * 2 get the `io` `worker` `io-threads` attribute.
+specify the number of `i/o` threads to create for the worker.  if not specified, a default will be chosen, which is calculated by `cpucount` * `2` get the `io` `worker` `io-threads` attribute.
 `/subsystem=io/worker=<worker name>:read-attribute(name=io-threads)`

 ## syntax of the operation to get the `io` `worker` `max-pool-size`
-the maximum number of threads allowed in the worker task thread pool. depending on the pool implementation, when this limit is reached tasks which cannot be queued may be rejected. this can be configured using the `task-max-threads` attribute; see the description of that attribute for details on how this value is determined. get the `io` `worker` `max-pool-size` attribute.
+the maximum number of threads allowed in the worker task thread pool. depending on the pool implementation, when this limit is reached tasks which cannot be queued may be rejected. this can be configured using the '`task-max-threads`' attribute; see the description of that attribute for details on how this value is determined. get the `io` `worker` `max-pool-size` attribute.
 `/subsystem=io/worker=<worker name>:read-attribute(name=max-pool-size)`